68ociredef/ng-cache/README.md

 # ng-cache

-A cache system for Angular application.
+A cache system for Angular applications.

 ## Getting started